mschoeffel/Spring-Hibernate/src/spring/Security/README.md

 **Note:** The Spring `<form:form>` tag automatically provides CSRF protection!
 If you want to use the standard HTML `<form>` take care to add the CSRF protection manually by adding: `<input type="hidden" name="${_csrf.parameterName}" value="${_csrf.token}" \>` to every login form!

+To show the UserId and Role you have to add the "Spring Security Tag Library"(see pom.xml).
+With this library included to the jsp page you can access the UserId and Role with the tags: `<security:authentication property="principal.username"/>` for the User and `<security:authentication property="principal.authorities"/>` for the Role.

 Server: Apache Tomcat.